-This catalog in two formats—an interactive website and PDF—gathers in one place for the first time essential information on 33 major varieties in the region.
+This catalog in two formats—an interactive website and PDF—gathers in one place for the first time essential information on 53 arabica varieties from around the world.

 Arabica coffee varieties are all members of the same species, but they have different traits.
 Arabica coffee first arrived in Mesoamerica in the mid-1700s.